Turkish delight: India and Pakistan

 In Karachi, now in Pakistan, the "Karachi halwa" was made with corn flour and ghee and became quite popular.
 It is said to have been developed by Chandu Halwai which later relocated to Bombay (Mumbai) after the partition in 1947.
 Some of the confectioners termed it Bombay Halwa to avoid its connection with a Pakistani city.
 In the year 1896, a confectioner Giridhar Mavji who ran a shop Joshi Budhakaka Mahim Halwawala attempted to replace the starch with wheat flour and thus invented Mahim halwa which consists of flat sheets.

 Ireland, the United Kingdom and Commonwealth countries

 Fry's Turkish Delight, created in 1914, is marketed by Cadbury in the United Kingdom, Ireland, Australia, South Africa, Canada and New Zealand.
 It is rosewater-flavored, and covered on all sides in milk chocolate.
 UK production moved to Poland in 2010.
 Hadji Bey was an Armenian emigrant to Ireland who in 1902 set up an eponymous company – still in existence – to produce rahat lokoum for the Irish and later UK markets.

-North America
+Canada

 In Canada, the Big Turk chocolate bar made by Nestlé consists of dark magenta Turkish delight coated in milk chocolate.